jogeshsingh/Learning-about-FPGA-DESIGN-/README.md

       How to get started building the logic and simulating the design in Quartus + Modelsim ? watch this video -:)
       https://youtu.be/YSQnVqXt3do

+       Reminder !!
+I am  suggesting only above tools because I have found it pretty easy to grasp the flow, there are many vendors https://hardwarebee.com/list-fpga-          companies/#:~:text=List%20of%20FPGA%20Companies%201%20Xilinx%20%28AMD%29%202,QuickLogic%205%20Microchip%20Technology%206%20Achronix%207%20Efinix , some offer          free versions too, and some not.

+      There are many open source tools too , but as far as learning is considered you can learn it from anywhere .